IMadhu1/Madhu-Terraform/README.md

 Now we can see Terraform and AWS installed in our devcontainer
 ## Configure Terraform for AWS (In Org we can use IAM user)
 Login to AWS console go to root user --> security Credentials --> fetrch the information of aws access keys, if we have old keys delete and create new key then it will create secrete access key along with access key.
+## Step 1
 Go to VS code or Terminal in code space run the command ---> aws configure It will ask AWS access Key ID --> enter new access key then it will ask AWS secrete access key ID --> enter new secrete access key id it will ask Default region name --> enter the region which we want to create resource for ex us-east-1 it will ask default output format --> enter json
-Now aws is configured for verification run the command ---> aws S3 ls then we will see all the details
+Now aws is configured for verification run the command ---> aws S3 ls then we will see all S3 bucket details
+## Step 2
+We will write a Terraform Provider.tf file or Terraform file Go to Github reposiroty Every project we need to upload file,we are authenticate to aws and create ec2 instance. we can create file called main.tf in that what we need to do is firsly we explain Terraform when ever we arite a code in T\F it does not understand are we writing a script for automating AWS, Azure or GCP
+We need to create a file in our VS environment or in Terminal like main.tf file because it is main configuration file.
+Inside main.tf first thing we need to write is what is our provider configuration
+ex: Provider "aws" {
+Region = "us-east-1"
+}
+the above step verify the Terraform does have the access to aws to run a particular command After that we want to provide resource which want to create
+ex: Resource "aws_instance" {
+ami = "appropriate ami id"
+Instane_type = "t2.micro"
+We can copy it from terraform documentation (search in google terrform aws then go to AWS provider Hashicorp ) In Hashicorp documentation search for syntax